jeromelebel/MDNS_SparkCore/README.md

-changelog
+Changelog
 =========

-09/04/2014 - 1.1.0 - API change : ip type changed from uint32_t to IPAddress - ip optional, set to local ip in that case.
+09/04/2014 - 1.1.0
+ API change : ip type changed from uint32_t to IPAddress - ip optional, set to local ip in that case.
  Update from deprecated Network API to new WiFi API.
  Compilation warnings removed.
  Source files renamed.
  Include paths changed to be used in the same directory than the user code.